 Terms & Conditions of Trade

-(c) Client: Shall mean the Client, any person acting on behalf of and with the authority of the Client or any person purchasing products and services from ‘Fab Direct’.
+(d) Client: Shall mean the Client, any person acting on behalf of and with the authority of the Client or any person purchasing products and Services from ‘Fab Direct Ltd’.

-(d) GST: All amounts payable pursuant with any quote or estimate are plus GST, if any.
+(f) GST: All amounts payable pursuant to any quote or estimate are plus GST, if any.

 2. QUOTATIONS AND ESTIMATES

-(a) The Company may provide a quoted price for the services to be provided.
+(a) The Company may provide a quoted price for the Goods and/or Services to be supplied.
 Quoted prices are in New Zealand dollars and exclusive of GST.
 Quotes are only valid for the time described on the quote.

-(b) If no quote has been provided to the Client, then the Company will provide the services on a charge out basis.
+(b) If no quote has been provided to the Client, then the Company will provide the Goods and/or Services on a charge-out basis.

 (c) The Company may also provide an estimate for the work to be completed.